kkasaija/MathMagiciansApp/README.md

 ### Learning Objectives
 - Set up a React app.
 - Use React documentation.
+- Use React components.
+- Use React props.
+- Use React state.
 ### Description
 This is the first project of the Math Magicians application.
 Setting up the environment and tools needed to develop a React application.